dib-lab/2015-khmer-wok3-counting/2015-wok-counting.rst

    Figure 2: Dumb k-mer counting on error corrected reads (x axis) vs dumb mapping (y axis)

-This looks better - the correlation is about the same, but the counts from the graph paths have moved further to the right, indicating (hopefully) greater sensitivity.
+This looks better - the correlation is about the same, but when we inspect individual counts, they have moved further to the right, indicating (hopefully) greater sensitivity.
 This is to be expected - error correction is collapsing k-mers onto the paths we're traversing, increasing the abundance of each path on average.

 What happens if we now *align* the transcripts to the graph built from the error corrected reads?